melodyyangaws/sql-based-etl/README.md

 # go to `localhost:4040` from your web browser

 ```
-5. Examine the auto-scaling and multi-AZs
+5. Examine the auto-scaling and multi-AZs support

 ```
 # The sample job will run with 10 Spark executors for 15 mins.
-It requires 1 Spark executor per EC2 spot instance.
-Once the job is triggered, you will see the autoscaling kicks in within seconds.
-It will scale your EKS Cluster from 1 spot to 10 spot nodes.
-It is configurable to fit the Spark executors into less number of spot instances if you want.
+It requires one Spark executor per EC2 spot instance.
+Once the job is triggered, you will see the autoscaling kick-in within seconds.
+It will scale your EKS Cluster from 1 to 10 spot nodes.
+It is flexible to fit the Spark executors into a smaller number of spot instances if you want.

-# the auto-scaling is fired up across multiple AZs, again it is configurable to trigger the job in a single AZ if required.
+# The auto-scaling is fired up across multiple AZs.
+It is configurable to schedule the job in a single AZ if required.

 kubectl get node --label-columns=lifecycle,topology.kubernetes.io/zone kubectl get pod -n spark